We're here for you.

 Think you only get what you pay for?

 Think again.
-Over the past decade, 92% of Vanguard funds outperformed their peer averages.** So you don't have to sacrifice performance for low cost.
+91% of our funds performed better than their peer-group averages over the past 10 years.** So you don't have to sacrifice performance for low cost.

 of all our money market funds